nus-cs2103-AY2021S2/ip/docs/README.md

 Duke data are saved as a TXT file `[JAR file location]/data/tasks.txt`.
 Advanced users are welcome to update data directly by editing that data file.

-Caution: If your changes to the data file makes its format invalid, Duke will discard all data and start with an empty data file at the next run.
+Caution: If your changes to the data file makes its format invalid, Duke will not be able to run.

 ## FAQ